Trump administration's rollback on auto emissions triggers state backlash

-(Reuters) - California and 18 other U.S. states said on Thursday they would sue to stop a Trump administration proposal to weaken Obama-era federal fuel efficiency standards, arguing the United States has an obligation to protect the environment for future generations.
+DETROIT/WASHINGTON (Reuters) - California and 18 other U.S. states said on Thursday they would sue to stop a Trump administration proposal to weaken Obama-era federal fuel efficiency standards, arguing the United States has an obligation to protect the environment for future generations.

 The administration billed the rollback it announced on Thursday, which would also revoke California’s authority to set its own strict vehicle emissions rules, as a way to lower auto prices for consumers.
 Critics said it would accelerate climate change and increase fuel prices.

-The 19 states, and Washington D.C, announced what is likely to be a legal showdown over the proposal.
+The 19 states, and Washington D.C, announced they would sue in what is likely to be a heated legal showdown over the proposal.

-“We are prepared to go to court to put the brakes on this reckless and illegal plan,” the coalition of states attorneys, led by Massachusetts Attorney General Maura Healey, said in a news release.
+“The Trump Administration has launched a brazen attack, no matter how it is cloaked, on our nation’s Clean Car Standards,” California’s attorney general, Xavier Becerra, said in a statement.
+California “will use every legal tool at its disposal to defend today’s national standards and reaffirm the facts and science behind them,” he said.

 The states that have adopted California’s emission rules together make up about one third of the U.S. auto market.

-The U.S. auto industry is pushing for a negotiated settlement between states and the administration to lift uncertainty over the kinds of cars and trucks they will need to produce for the American market in the coming years.
+The administration said car manufacturers would benefit from the proposed rollback, but the U.S. auto industry is pushing for a negotiated settlement between states and the administration to lift uncertainty over the kinds of cars and trucks it will need to produce for the American market in the coming years.

 The proposal to roll back anti-pollution efforts is in line with President Donald Trump’s decision last year to abandon the 2015 Paris Agreement, under which countries agreed to take steps to mitigate global warming.

-It also dovetails with the Republican president’s broader effort to unwind green regulation, much of it a product of Democratic former President Barack Obama’s administration, that he views as onerous to business.
+It also dovetails with the Republican president’s broader effort to unwind green regulation, much of it enacted by Democratic former President Barack Obama’s administration, that he views as onerous to business.

 The proposal from the U.S. Transportation Department and Environmental Protection Agency would freeze fuel efficiency standards at 2020 levels through 2026, and require dramatically fewer electric vehicles as more people continue to drive gasoline-powered vehicles.